Amateur DB Cooper investigators reveal find from latest Vancouver search

 PORTLAND, Ore.
-(KOIN) – During a new search effort on Thursday, amateur DB Cooper investigators claim they found a flat sheet, which they believe was used by the escaped plane hijacker in 1971.
+(KOIN) – During a new search effort last week, amateur investigators claim they found a flat sheet, which they believe was used by an escaped plane hijacker in 1971.

+The mystery of D.B.
+Cooper’s true identity and what happened after he dropped out of the rear of a Boeing 727 on Nov.
+24, 1971, the night before Thanksgiving, has become a decadeslong source of popular interest.

+Cooper bought a $20 ticket from Portland, Oregon, to Seattle-Tacoma International Airport under the name “Dan Cooper,” but a mix-up in an early report about the “skyjacking” dubbed him D.B., and the name stuck, according to the Associated Press.
+Cooper, who wore dark sunglasses and a business suit, gave a note to a flight attendant just after takeoff that read, “Miss, I have a bomb and would like you to sit by me.”

+His demands included four parachutes and $200,000 cash, which he received after the plane touched down at Sea-Tac to allow the rest of the passengers and a couple of flight attendants to get off.
+The plane took off, headed toward Reno, Nevada when he jumped somewhere over southwestern Washington.

+While Cooper was never found, his parachute and some of the money tied to him were discovered later.

-A small search team, led by amateur investigator Eric Ulis, searched a “treacherous” tree-and blackberry-lined trench, where they believed Cooper’s parachute may have been dumped.
+Eric Ulis has been investigating the D.B.
+Cooper case and recently led a small team as they searched a “treacherous” tree-and blackberry-lined trench, where they believed the hijacker’s parachute may have been dumped.

 Ulis pointed to witness statements from Flight Attendant Tina Mucklow who claims she saw Cooper try to wrap the ransom in a “white material,” and other witnesses who saw Cooper carrying a paper bag with unknown contents onto the plane.